-- 4.11(a) Anesthesia services throughout the Hospital shall be organized into one anesthesia service under the direction of a qualified Physician.
-The director of anesthesia services shall, in accordance with State law and acceptable standards of practice, be a Physician who by experience, training, and/or education is qualified to plan, direct, supervise, and evaluate the activities of the anesthesia service.
+- 4.8(a) Anesthesia services throughout the Hospital shall be organized into one anesthesia service under the direction of a qualified Physician.
+The director of anesthesia services shall, in accordance with State law and acceptable standards of practice, be a Practitioner who by experience, training, and/or education is qualified to plan, direct, supervise, and evaluate the activities of the anesthesia service.
 The director of anesthesia services may be, but is not required to be, an anesthesiologist member of the Medical Staff.
-Responsibility for the management of anesthesia services, for an individual patient, lies with the Physician or licensed Allied Health Professional who provided the anesthesia services. - 4.11(b) The Hospital shall maintain policies and procedures governing anesthesia services provided in all Hospital locations.
-Such policies and procedures shall indicate the necessary qualifications that each clinical practitioner must possess in order to administer anesthesia, as well as moderate sedation or other forms of analgesia.
-In addition, such policies and procedures shall, on the basis of nationally recognized guidelines, provide guidance as to whether specific clinical applications involve anesthesia as opposed to analgesia. - 4.11(c) Only credentialed and qualified individuals may provide anesthesia services.
-The Department of Surgery shall approve credentialing guidelines consistent with federal regulations and Joint Commission standards for individuals providing anesthesia services.
-Specific privileges to provide anesthesia services, shall be granted in accordance with the procedures of the Medical Staff Bylaws and must be approved by the Board of Directors.
+Responsibility for the management of anesthesia services for an individual patient lies with the Practitioner or Allied Health Professional who provided the anesthesia services. - 4.8(b) The Hospital shall maintain policies and procedures governing anesthesia services provided in all Hospital locations.
+Such policies and procedures shall indicate the necessary qualifications that each clinical Practitioner must possess in order to administer anesthesia as well as moderate sedation or other forms of analgesia.
+In addition, such policies and procedures shall, on the basis of nationally recognized guidelines, provide guidance as to whether specific clinical applications involve anesthesia as opposed to analgesia.

+4.8(c) Only credentialed and qualified individuals as defined in the policies and procedures of the Hospital may provide anesthesia services.
+The Department of Surgery shall approve credentialingguidelines consistent with federal regulations and Joint Commission standards for individuals providing anesthesia services.
+Specific privileges to provide anesthesia services shall be granted in accordance with the procedures of the Medical Staff Bylaws and must be approved by the Board of Trustees.

-Certified registered nurse anesthetists (CRNAs) may administer anesthesia services subject to such supervision requirements as appear in these Rules & Regulations.
+Certified registered nurse anesthetists (CRNAs) may administer anesthesia services subject to such supervision requirements as appear in these Rules & Regulations and the policies and procedures of the Hospital.
 CRNAs administering general anesthesia, regional anesthesia, and monitored anesthesia care must be supervised either by the operating Practitioner who is performing the procedure or by an anesthesiologist who is immediately available.
 An anesthesiologist is considered "immediately available" only if he/she is physically located within the same area as the CRNA and not otherwise occupied in a way that prevents him/her from immediately conducting hands-on intervention, if needed.

 When supervision of CRNA administered anesthesia services by a Practitioner other than an anesthesiologist is required, doctors of medicine or osteopathy with clinical privileges to perform invasive procedures may supervise the qualified CRNA in the administration of general anesthesia, regional anesthesia, and monitored anesthesia care.
-Dentists, oral surgeons, and podiatrists who are qualified to administer anesthesia under State law may supervise the qualified CRNA in the administration of regional anesthesia and monitored anesthesia care.
+Dentists, oral surgeons, and podiatrists who are qualified to administer anesthesia under State law may supervise the qualified

+CRNA in the administration of regional anesthesia and monitored anesthesia care. $^2$

-4.11(d) The anesthetist or anesthesiologist shall maintain a complete anesthesia services record, the required contents of which, shall be set forth in the appropriate policies and procedures of the Hospital.
-For each patient who receives general anesthesia, regional anesthesia, or monitored anesthesia care, this record shall include a pre-anesthesia evaluation, an intraoperative record, and a post-anesthesia evaluation.
+4.8(d) The anesthetist or anesthesiologist shall maintain a complete anesthesia services record, the required contents of which shall be set forth in the appropriate policies and procedures of the Hospital.
+For each patient who receives general anesthesia, regional anesthesia, or monitored anesthesia care, this record shall include a pre-anesthesia evaluation, an intraoperative record, and a post anesthesia evaluation.

-Where required, a pre-anesthesia evaluation must be performed by an individual credentialed and qualified to provide anesthesia; as defined in the policies and procedures of the hospital.
-The pre-anesthesia evaluation must be completed and documented within forty-eight (48) hours immediately prior to any inpatient or outpatient surgery or procedure, requiring anesthesia services.
+Where required, a pre-anesthesia evaluation must be performed by an individual credentialed and qualified to provide anesthesia as defined in the policies and procedures of the Hospital.
+The preanesthesia evaluation must be completed and documented within forty-eight (48) hours immediately prior to any inpatient or outpatient surgery or procedure requiring anesthesia services.
 In addition, the anesthetist or anesthesiologist will reevaluate and document the patient's condition immediately before administering moderate or deep sedation or anesthesia, as such terms are defined by The Joint Commission.